yesiamrocks/Triggle/README.md

 ## Targeting Multiple Element

-If you want to target multiple elements, separate them with commas in the `data-triggle-target=".box, #banner"` attribute:
+If you want to target multiple elements, separate them with commas in the `data-triggle-target=".box, #banner, #triggleTarget"` attribute:

 ```html
 <button